ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

         - For a physical pool: A sequence of 8 characters starting with “?” (see “Physical pool of terminals”).

         .. note::
-            If the “Repeat” field contains a value greater than 1, then the terminal name must contain a comptible pattern portion which will be incremented for each occurrence of the terminal (see “Repeat” parameter below).
+            If the “Repeat” field contains a value greater than 1, then the terminal name must contain a compatible pattern portion which will be incremented for each occurrence of the terminal (see “Repeat” parameter below).

 Relay
     (Optional) The name of the relay LU associated with this terminal.
 The relay name corresponds to a VTAM APPL statement.
 The same relay cannot be shared between multiple definitions or between multiple isntance of Virtel.
 It must be unique in a VTAM (cross) domain area.